AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

     - Bug fixes

-## Configuring Addon Settings
+## Configuring Plugin Settings

-In order to configure this addon, you will need to modify the `config/config.rb` file of your ArchivesSpace installation.
+In order to configure this plugin, you will need to modify the `config/config.rb` file of your ArchivesSpace installation.
 To enable the plugin, you will need to add the following to the configuration file.